alan-turing-institute/TCPDBench/README.md

 # Turing Change Point Detection Benchmark

-Welcome to the host repository of the Turing Change Point Detection Benchmark, a benchmark evaluation of change point detection algorithms developed at [The Alan Turing Institute](https://turing.ac.uk).
+Welcome to the repository for the Turing Change Point Detection Benchmark, a benchmark evaluation of change point detection algorithms developed at [The Alan Turing Institute](https://turing.ac.uk).
 This benchmark uses the time series from the [Turing Change Point Dataset](https://github.com/alan-turing-institute/TCPD) (TCPD).